Bamyan Travel Guide

 As the residents of Shahr e Zohak lie dying in the cliffside city the blood of the victims drained out, staining the barren rock and fortress walls the chalky pink-red color that you see here today.

 Shahr e Zohak was mined during the Afghan Civil War, in fact, you will see an old military tank atop the fortress.
-Do take care and stay on the beaten trail to avoid any remaining landmines.
+Do take care and stay on the beaten trail to avoid any possible remaining landmines.